Rwothoromo/AndroidCodelabs/README.md

 	- `testImplementation` — The dependency is only available in the `test source set`.
 	- `androidTestImplementation` — The dependency is only available in the `androidTest source set`.
 - [Espresso for UI testing](TwoActivitiesLifecycle).
+	- Match a View: Find a View.
+	Use a ViewMatcher to find a View: `onView(withId(R.id.my_view))`
+	- Perform an action: Perform a click or other action that triggers an event with the View.
+	Use a ViewAction to perform an action: `.perform(click())`
+	- Assert and verify the result:
+	Check the state of the View to see if it reflects the expected state or behavior defined by the assertion.
+	Use a ViewAssertion to check if the result of the action matches an assertion: `.check(matches(isDisplayed()))`